mvallet91/JELAI/README.md

 ### Nginx Reverse Proxy
 To access JupyterHub from outside the local network, follow the official [JupyterHub documentation](https://jupyterhub.readthedocs.io/en/stable/howto/configuration/config-proxy.html#nginx) to set up the Nginx reverse proxy.
 Similarly, to serve Ollama from a separate machine to the one running JELAI, you can use the Nginx reverse proxy to forward requests to Ollama, see the [Ollama server documentation](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-use-ollama-with-a-proxy-server) for details.

+## FAQ:
+- Where can I edit the system prompt for the assistant?
+    - The system prompt for the assistant can be set in the `llm_handler.py` file in the `jupyterhub-docker/middleware` directory.
+- Can I add notebooks or materials so they are available to all users?
+    - Yes, you can add course materials to the **working-directory** in the user-notebook image, using the Dockerfile.
+- What if I can't run Ollama locally?
+    - You can use a third-party service that provides a REST API for the chatbot server to interact with.
+The system is designed to work with a self-hosted server, but other services can be used.

 ## Development and Local Experimentation
-To run the system locally for development and experimentation, you can use JupyterLab and the chatbot server in your local environment.
+To run the system locally for development and experimentation, you can use **JupyterLab** (instead of JupyterHub) and the chatbot server in your local environment.
-This does not require Docker, but it needs Python 3.10 or 3.11.
+This does not require Docker, but it needs Python 3.10+.

 For the Ollama server, see the steps above.

 1. Create a venv and install the necessary packages: